mindbreaktrap/mtg-sideboard/README.md

 ## Roadmap

-I am planning on extending this tool suite to allow import of decklists from other sources, such as MTGO, Arena, and other decklist sites.

-I also want to make the process of creating the .json file easier by creating a web interface to input data and validate it.
+I want to make the process of creating the boardings content easier by creating a web interface to input data and validate it.

 ## Setup and usage

-TBA
+1. `pipenv install --dev --deploy`
+2. `pipenv shell`
+3. `python app/your_desired_script.py`